Level-2/Aphplication/README.md

 2) Start the application on the command line:

-Assuming your server is stored in `example1-persistence.php` start the app server:
+Assuming your server is stored in `server.php` start the app server:

 ```
-php example1-persistence.php
+php server.php
 ```

 3) Run the CLI Client script from the same directory that the server was started from (Both the server and the client *must* be started from the same current working directory)